Last Updated on

 By Diane Small

-The Finnish fashion and lifestyle brand has built a bright, graphic image over the last fifty years, demonstrating that rather than slavishly following trends, style can be expressed through timeless design passed down through the generations.
+This iconic Finnish fashion and lifestyle brand has built a reputation for bright, graphic images over the last fifty years, demonstrating that rather than slavishly following trends, style can be expressed through timeless design passed down through the generations.
 But did you know the label is also an ethical and sustainable fashion brand?

-Founded in 1962 by Armi Ratia, the company’s ethics were solid from the beginning, as Ratia constructed the Marimekko Village in which to house her employees and to function as a communal laboratory for product design.
+Founded in 1962 by Armi Ratia, the company’s ethics have actually solid from the beginning, long before it was trendy.
+Ratia constructed the Marimekko Village in which to house her employees and to function as a communal laboratory for product design.
 Here, workers labour away in comfortable, if not downright hip, conditions, and of course, they’re all paid a fair wage.
 Marimekko is also a transparent company, and has published a list of direct suppliers that cover 95% of its total production.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!